Funky Stuff: Critical reception

 Amy Hanson of AllMusic wrote "Recording at the tiny Media Sound Studio in New York, one floor above Latin rockers Santana, the band jammed the track together as Santana's own session bled through the walls and floors.
 The resultant fusion was as inspiring as it was exciting -- certainly the sound of two so-disparate bands clashing in one tiny space helped to influence Kool's grooves and, by the time the session was over, this nine-minute marathon was on course to becoming a genre standard -- one of the best ever committed to vinyl grooves.
 Vital evidence of the band's new direction in sound, the song is the embodiment of heavy, deep funk, driven by horns and an effervescent beat.
-James Hamilton of Record Mirror also found Funky Stuff is "Ideal disco, fare, It's a whistle and chanting supported monotonous honking instrumental with somepicky guitar over the braying brass and dully thumping rhythm.
+James Hamilton of Record Mirror also found "Funky Stuff" is "Ideal disco, fare, It's a whistle and chanting supported monotonous honking instrumental with somepicky guitar over the braying brass and dully thumping rhythm.
 Parrty Pick."
 Record World said the song is "funk & fun from the gang and includes lotsa percussion and whistles."
-Irvine Herald reviewer Willie Freckleton named it "Freck's Freak of the Week for soul fans," saying that it's "a soul fan's paradise" with "whistle blowing, chanting the title and laden with atmosphere."
+Irvine Herald reviewer Willie Freckleton named it "Freck's Freak of the Week for soul fans," saying that it is "a soul fan's paradise" with "whistle blowing, chanting the title and laden with atmosphere."

 Although popular in some regions, including New York, "Funky Stuff" was banned by some radio stations for using the word "funky."